glurp/nimgtkdsl/README.md

 A DSL for building simple GUI nim application.
 Based on gtk.

+From now, only Button,Label,DrawingArea, CBox/HBOX

+# TODO
+* objectify (too much globals variables)
+* add style
+* make a bunch of widget
-not yet a nimble module...
+* not yet a nimble module...